SwiftUI-Plus/Containers/README.md

 ## ScrollView

-A scrollview that provides support for multiple `contentMode`'s
+A scrollview that behaves more similarly to a `VStack` when its content size is small enough.

 ```swift
 ScrollView(contentMode: .fit) {